drekka/Alchemic/README.md

 [Alchemic mainContext] ...;
 ```

+# Macros

+Alchemic is designed to be as unobtrusive as possible.
+But it still needs to know a fair amount of information about your classes and methods.
+To achieve this it uses a sort of meta-data defined using a number of pre-processor macros.
+These macros are generally pretty simple and easy to remember and it's likely that within a short time you will being using them without much thought.

+Most of these macros take one or more arguments.
+For example the `AcArg(...)` macro takes at least two arguments and possibly more.
+To help keep the macros susinct and avoid you having to type needless boiler plate, there are some common conventions used:

+ * When  macro needs a type, you only need to specify the relevant class or protocol.
+For example `AcProtocol(NSCopying)` is the macro form of `[ALCProtocol withProtocol:@protocol(NSCopying)]`.
+ * Selectors are also shortened by macros where needed.
+For example `AcInitializer(myInitMethod)` is the macro form of
+ `[[ALCAlchemic mainContext] registerClassInitializer:classBuilder initializer:@selector(initializerSel), ... , nil];`
+ * Property names are also shortened.
+So that code completion can assist, they are **not** expressioned as strings.
+For example `AcInject(myVar)`
+ * Many macros make use of varadic lists so you can add as many criteria as you like in a single line.

 # Declaring objects

 Before we look at resolving dependencies and injecting values, we first need to look at declaring classes so that Alchemic can find them.